 - Janssen Prescription Assistance

 - American Board of Childhood Diabetics for people ages 0 to 24 years old with diabetes

-As the JDRF points out, in many cases you will have health insurance coverage through the end of the month of your qualifying event.
-Take advantage of that time to refill and renew prescriptions (a 90 day supply, if possible) and fit in a telehealth visit with your healthcare provider to go through next steps.
+As JDRF points out, in many cases you will have health insurance coverage through the end of the month of a qualifying event, such as losing employment or other things like having a child, getting married, moving states, etc. Take advantage of that time to refill and renew prescriptions (a 90 day supply, if possible) and fit in a telehealth visit with your healthcare provider to go through next steps.
 Apply for other insurance and patient assistance programs, detailed below, while your coverage is still in place to minimize the gap between healthcare as much as possible.